 Whipped Creme Fraiche: Beat creme fraiche until soft peaks form (it won’t become stiff).

-Sweetened Creme Fraiche: Add 1 to 2 tablespoons powdered (confectioners) sugar before shaking the cream.
+Sweetened Creme: Add 1 to 2 tablespoons powdered (confectioners) sugar before shaking the cream.

 Vanilla-flavored: Stir 1 to 1 1/2 teaspoons pure vanilla extract into creme fraiche just before refrigerating.